-Welcome to the Emerging Computing Systems and Design Automation (ECSyD) Lab!
+Welcome to the Electronic–PhotoniC Systems Design (ECSyD) Laboratory!

 Co-supervise with Dr. Pasricha

 Mirza received his B.Sc. in Electrical and Instrumentation Engineering from Keshav Memorial Institute of Technology, India, and M.Sc. in Electrical Engineering at Colorado State University, Fort Collins.
-His interests are in embedded systems, studying various computer architectures, working on emerging photonic technologies, and machine learning.
-His hobbies include photography, hiking and enjoying different food cuisines.
+His interests are in Embedded Systems, Computer Architectures, Emerging Photonic Technologies, and Machine Learning.
+His hobbies include photography, hiking, and enjoying different food cuisines.

 Co-supervise with Dr. Pasricha

 Febin received his Bachelor of Technology Degree in Electronics and Communications Engineering, from Mahatma Gandhi University, Kerala, India.
-Areas of study which interest him include Embedded Systems, Many Core System Architecture and PNOC Architectures.
-Loves hiking, cooking, Rock and Metal and gaming.
+Areas of study which interest him include Embedded Systems, Many Core System Architectures, and Photonic NoC Architectures.
+He loves hiking, cooking, Rock and Metal and gaming.

 |This could be you: we are currently looking for motivated students with a B.Sc./M.Sc. degree in Computer Engineering, Electrical Engineering, Computer Science, or Integrated Photonics.
 Please read the information on this page and follow the instructions before sending an email to Prof. Nikdast!|